cruzelarsson/KiCad_Project2-MCU-Datalogger-with-Memory-and-Clock/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 This project — MCU Datalogger with Memory and Clock — was supported by PCBWay through their PCB prototyping sponsorship program.

 PCBWay provided high-quality manufactured boards that arrived perfectly aligned and finished.
 The fabrication quality was excellent, with sharp silkscreen printing, clean solder masks, and precise drill accuracy.
-Assembly and testing went smoothly, and the boards performed exactly as designed.

 A huge thanks to PCBWay for their support in helping bring this project to life.
 Their fast turnaround and reliable service made the prototyping process straightforward and efficient.